• Skip to primary navigation

-A bestselling author on the creative goals she’s setting this year (and why she doesn’t set income goals until March).
+The creative goals I’m setting this year (and why I don’t set income goals until March.)

-Happy 2018, writers!
+Happy New Year, writers!
 Have you set any creative goals yet?

 New year, new beginnings.